 Should I just buy a new laptop or PC?

 That's a tough question to answer.
-If it still performs ok, then you might be ok simply upgrading to Windows 10.
+If performance is still solid, you might be able to get away with simply upgrading to Windows 10.

-Our advice, though, is to save the £100 or so you'd spend on Windows 10 and put it in a pot to go towards a new PC or laptop.
+Our advice, though, is to save the £100 or so you'd spend on Windows 10 and put it towards a new PC or laptop.
 Laptops start at around £200, but you'll pay at least £400 for a good one and £750 or more for a great one.
-We've put together up-to-date lists of the best cheap laptops and best laptops to help you choose.
+We've put together up-to-date lists of the best budget laptops and best laptops outright to help you choose.

 PCs are slightly different as you can keep your keyboard, mouse, monitor and speakers and just upgrade the PC box itself.
 This can cost as little as £300, but you will need to budget around £400-500 for something that's relatively powerful and future-proof.